POSYDON-code/POSYDON/docs/visualization/VHD/VHD.rst

 --------------------------

-Here you can simply provide a list of index instead of a single one and everything act as with the previous class.
+Here you can simply provide a list of index instead of a single one and everything work like with the previous class.
 Binaries are plot by their order in the provided list.
-The class initialization requires a dict of frequenties distribution witch is by default generated as an uniform distribution.
-(Open the picture in a new tab ofyour browser for a better visualization)
+The class initialization requires a dict of frequenties distribution witch is by default generated as uniform.
+(Open the picture in a new tab ofyourbrowser for a better visualization)

 .. code-block:: python